 Skip to main content

 Get ready for an unforgettable kickoff to the KVMR Celtic Festival as we bring back the highly anticipated Friday Night Ceilidh!
+Immerse yourself in the captivating world of Celtic music and let your spirit soar as the enchanting melodies of The Low Coals and Summer McCall fill the air!

-Immerse yourself in the captivating world of Celtic music and let your spirit soar as the enchanting melodies of Ryan McKasson & Colin Cotter and Summer McCall fill the air!
 The Friday Night Ceilidh, pronounced KAY lee, is the ultimate way to start your festival experience.
 It promises an evening filled with foot-stomping beats, soul-stirring tunes, and awe-inspiring dance performances that will have you on your feet in no time.
-Joining Ryan and Colin on stage is the incredibly talented Summer McCall.
-With her angelic voice and irresistible charm, Summer brings a fresh and modern twist to Celtic music.

-Her fusion of traditional Irish tunes with contemporary influences creates a sound that is bound to captivate audiences of all ages.
-Get ready to be enchanted by her stunning vocal performances and infectious energy that will leave you wanting more.
 Don’t miss out on this extraordinary evening of music and dance that will leave you feeling uplifted and inspired.
 The Friday Night Ceilidh is the perfect opportunity to connect with the rich cultural heritage of Celtic traditions and celebrate the magic of music with fellow enthusiasts.
-So mark your calendars and join us at the KVMR Celtic Festival for a night of enchantment and jubilation!
-Purchase your tickets now and get ready to experience the captivating world of Celtic music and dance like never before.

 Summer McCall